 Follow Along With The Financially Simple Podcast:

 Despite the fact that many financial advisors dislike the world of real estate investing, I am a big fan.
-I have a long history of investing in various types of real estate that includes everything from rental properties to timberlands.
+I have a long history of investing in various types of real estate that includes everything from rental properties to timberland.
 But why should we invest in real estate?
 What is the draw and what do we stand to gain?
+Of course, after reading this article, you should discuss specifics with your financial advisor.
+Investing in real estate might be a great option, it might not be… is not a one-size-fits-all option for everyone especially a small business owner.

 RELATED READING: Investing for Business Owners – A Basic Overview